abdulrahmank/abdulrahmank.github.io/_posts/2020-10-10-retail-biddah.markdown

 ![bill it logo](/images/billit_logo.png)

-**Bill.It.**, a product that shop keepers can use to provide receipts to the customer allows the shop keepers to add a product to the bill in 5 different ways:
+**Bill.It.**, a product that shop keepers can use to provide receipts to the customer, allows the shop keepers to add a product to the bill in 5 different ways:
 - Using barcode scanner gun
 - Using android phone's camera
 - By searching for the product by inputing a search term